Teradata/kylo/samples/plugins/example-ui-feed-stepper-plugin/README.md

       "name": "A property name",
       "description": "A description of the property"
     }
+  ]  ,
-  ]  (Optional but a good idea to put your properties you want stored in the metadata here), "totalCoreSteps": The number of steps defined in the 'stepperTemplateUrl'  (does not include pre-steps) (Required only if 'stepperTemplateUrl' property is defined), "totalPreSteps": The number of steps defined in the 'preStepperTemplateUrl'  (does not include core-steps),  (Required only if 'preStepperTemplateUrl' property is defined)
+  "totalCoreSteps": "A number datatype.
+The number of steps defined in the 'stepperTemplateUrl'  (does not include pre-steps) (Required only if 'stepperTemplateUrl' property is defined)", "totalPreSteps": "A number datatype.
+The number of steps defined in the 'preStepperTemplateUrl'  (does not include core-steps),  (Required only if 'preStepperTemplateUrl' property is defined)""
   "type": "Unique identifier for this stepper/template type", "initializeServiceName":"The name of the angular Initialization Service to call, defined in the 'initializeScript' file.
 (Required if you define the 'initializeScript' property) ", "initializeScript": "The location (with the /resourceContext) of the initialization angular service.
 See Initialization Service section below.
 (Optional)"